 During the conference:

 1. On Thursday afternoon, the Ambassador and MUN Advisor must register their arrival and collect their welcome packs.
-There will be a room available for MUN Advisors and another room for delegates to relax and socialize.

-4. On Friday morning, delegates will start with Lobbying in their committees.
+4. On Friday morning, delegates will start with Lobbying Topic A in their committees.
 This is an informal session where delegates need to gain support for their resolutions by collecting seven signatures from other delegates in the committee.
 Please be aware that of the seven signatures, there is a maximum of two signatures from delegates of your school which are permissible.
 Upon arrival at the Lobbying session, each delegate will be given a Signature sheet by the Chairs.
 Having gained seven signatures, the delegate takes the resolution and the Signature sheet to the Approval Panel.
 At the same time, other delegates will be looking for your signature for their resolution.
 Delegates can only sign two resolutions on the same topic.

 5. If you decide to merge your resolution with other delegates, please note you can only merge with a maximum of two other delegates and you must all be from different schools.
 If you wish to merge with more than two delegates, the extra delegates must be co-submitters rather than main submitters.
 If merging, you only require five signatures from other delegates before going to the Approval Panel.